SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise04/README.md

 ## Well done!

-You have successfully created a List report OData V4 application consuming data from the catalog service in your Bookshop application
+You have successfully created a List report OData V4 application consuming data from the catalog service in your Bookshop application.
+In [Exercise 5](../exercise05/README.md) you will create an S/4 extension with SAP Cloud Application Programming Model and SAP Cloud SDK.